-Has your smartphone changed the way you look at your television?Chase Bonar - Contributing Editor
+Has your smartphone changed the way you look at your television?Chase Bonar - Member

 There are many reasons to be thankful for the high resolution displays gracing our beloved smartphones.
 If you're one of those people who believes you have the best screen on any phone ever made, you are surely justified.
 Smartphone display technology has evolved at a rate so fast it's in danger of making TV's look like garbage.
 In other words, your screen has never looked so good, reader.

 Until late last year, consumers had no option of seeing a higher pixel density than 1080p for a reasonable price.
 CES 2013 changed half of that equation with the availability of a higher resolution screen, but at a significant cost.
 Ultra High Definition displays (UHD/4K) were all the rage in Vegas this past week, but it took much longer to make the jump from the previous industry standard, 1080p.
 Combine the ultra high resolution with new OLED technology and you're surely to be blown away by the deep blacks, high contrast ratio, unbeatable refresh rates, and saturated colors.
 It looks like TV's have finally caught up to smartphone displays.

 But I'm still not impressed by the screen on my smartphone.
 Even the 4K OLED TV's introduced a new industry standard: a slight curve.

 Screen resolutions have steadily increased year over year since the creation of the first multitouch smartphone back in 2007.
 Fast forward almost seven years and we are staring at technology re-marketed.
 You guessed it - it's 1080p again.

 Before I continue, you have to understand the retinal limits of the human eye.
 Stare at the (arguably) previous industry leader marketed by Apple, the Retina display.
 Try to find those pixels.
 You can't.

 "You would be able to if you had robot eyes."

 True.
 I am due for a retinal upgrade soon anyway.